wherrera10/Simpsons.jl/README.md

 <br><br><br>

     plot_kmeans_by_factor(df, cause_column, effect_column, factor_column)

-Plot clustering of the dataframe `df` using cause as X, effect Y, with the `factor_column` used for kmeans clustering into 2 clusters on the plot.
+Plot clustering of the dataframe using cause plotted as X, effect as Y, with the `factor_column` used for kmeans clustering into between 2 and 5 clusters on the plot.
 <br><br><br>